Duchadian/dotfiles/README.md

 ```

 The configuration can be edited either by running `chezmoi edit <file>` on the actual file, or by using `chezmoi cd` and editing the file in the git repo directly.

+New edits can be applied on another machine by running `chezmoi update` and `chezmoi apply -v` in succession.